matutosi/ontama/README.md

 2. A black (mac: whilte) screen appears, wait a moment and a menu will appear.
 3. Select "File(wav, mp3, mp4)" if you want to recognise the sound in an audio or video file.
   ***Warning***
-   Can NOT input mp3 or mp4.
+  (mac) Can NOT input mp3 or mp4.
 Convert mp3 or mp4 into wav with other app.
   3-1.
 A screen for selecting a file appears, select an audio or video file and click 'Open'.
   3-2.
 The black screen shows the progress of the various operations.
   3-3.
 "FILE.docx" and "FILE_plani.txt" files are created in the same folder as the file selected (FILE is the same name as the input file).
 When mp3 and mp4 input, audio data in wav format "FILE.wav" will be generated (delete if unnecessary).
 4. Select 'Microphone' if you want to recognise the sound input from the microphone of the PC.
   ***Warning***
-  On mac, can NOT save results from microphone input.
+  (mac) Can NOT save results from microphone input.
   4-1.
 Wait for a while as various displays appear on the black screen.
   4-2.
 When the following appears on the black screen, input sound from the microphone.
     Recognising sound from microphone